WalletScrutiny/WalletScrutinyCom/_android/com.coingate.pos.md

 ---

-This wallet is a POS solution aimed at Merchants receiving crypo currencies, but it does not list the wallet app on their website https://coingate.com/ or any mention of a source repository for it.
+This wallet is a POS solution aimed at Merchants receiving crypo currencies, the POS mobile app is listed on their website https://coingate.com/pos, however no mention of any source repository for it.
+This mobile solution looks to work via an Api and does not hold crypto currencies, hence it is not a wallet.